XuLAB-MedAI/XuLAB-MedAI.github.io/contact/index.md

 The Xu Lab has open positions at all levels.

-We also welcomes graduate students interested in AI for health!
+We also welcomes graduate/undergraduate students interested in AI for health!
 If interested, please email Dr. Xu with a brief statement of your interest and CV at mxu[at]dlut.edu.cn.

 {% include section.html %}